-If you’re in the process of setting up a directory – or maybe you already have on you’d like to revamp – determining how your directory will run is an essential component, because there is a lot of competition out there.
+Are you in the process of setting up a directory?
+Or maybe you already have on you’d like to revamp?
+Choosing between free and paid directories is an essential first step.

-One of the most important decisions you’ll have to make is determining your fee structure: will you choose a paid directory where customers will pay to have their businesses listed, or will you choose a free directory where anyone can post at no cost?
+One of the most important decisions you’ll have to make is setting your fee structure.
+Will you choose a paid directory where customers will pay to have their businesses listed?
+Or will you choose a free directory website where anyone can post at no cost?

-There are certainly advantages and disadvantages to both approaches, and it all depends on your ultimate goals.
+There are certainly advantages and disadvantages to both approaches.
+So, it all depends on your ultimate goals.
 Free directories are a great choice if you’re starting from scratch, but paid directories may offer more incentive for both you and your customers.
 So how do you pick?

-Well, we’ve put together a few of the pros and cons of both paid and free directories to help you decide which is the best approach for your business.
+We’ve put together a few of the pros and cons of both free and paid directories to help you decide which is the best approach for your business.
 Let’s take a look.

 Free directories are extremely common, which can be a blessing and a curse.
-The good news is most free directories are relatively easy to set up and come with some great benefits.
+The good news is most free directory websites are relatively easy to set up and come with some great benefits.
 Let’s take a look at some of the positives and negatives of having a free directory.

 Image source: HotFrog

-Listing Boost.
-The whole point of having a directory is to get businesses to list with you and having a free directory is a great place to start.
+The whole point of having a directory is to get businesses to list with you.
+Having a free directory is a great place to start.

-Vetting.
-While getting a boost in listings is a positive thing when you’re building a new directory, it can also mean a lot more work, since you’ll need to comb through each submission for errors.
-One way to save time in this area is to enable automatic submissions to accept posts without needing you to approve them first, but this method has disadvantages of its own (see: spammers).
+While getting a boost in listings is a positive thing when you’re building a new directory, it can also mean a lot more work.
+You’ll need to comb through each submission for errors.
+One way to save time in this area is to enable automatic submissions to accept posts without needing you to approve them first.
+But this method has disadvantages of its own (see: spammers).

 If you’re looking to add benefit to yourself, in addition to, offering something special for your customers, paid directories are a great choice, even if they do take a little more setup time.
 Let’s take a look at some of the positives and negatives of having a paid directory.